 I did find this guide to Green Laundry Stain Removers.
 Many of the stain removers I already knew about.
 I used to use a combination of lemon juice and corn starch to remove yellow stains on the feet of my show rabbits.
 One I didn’t know about was salt.
 As it turns out, salt can be very useful at removed liquid stains.
 Check out Uses for Salt: Doing the Laundry.
 Salt is proven effective against blood, gravy, grease, ink, mildew and wine.
 I’ve also found that it’s great at getting out set in stains that make white fabrics dingy.

 It’s taken some tweaking to come up with a recipe I was really happy with.
 My goal was to find something that was safe on cloth diapers, but would brighten my whites as well as if not better than bleach.
 I really like this recipe because it doesn’t have any soap in it.
 I’ve also found that it makes a great household cleaner and stain fighter.
 Take a small amount of detergent and mix it with a little bit of water to form a paste.
 Rub it into the stain and it will almost instantly disappear I’ll warn you though, if you do it on upholstery, the spot where the stain used to be may end up being cleaner (and therefore lighter) than the rest of your furniture.
-I still have a dining room chair seat I need to steam clean because it cleaned the spots a little too well.
 The paste also works great on grout lines.

 Combine all of the ingredients in a food processor.
 Blend until well combined.
 Store in an airtight container (I use a mason jar).